Finnoy Travel - Travel Stories and Reviews

 First Driving Day

 It was necessary to stop now and then.
 Driving a long distance isn't safe without enough rest.
-Having two shifting drivers made it also safe to travel on the road.
+Having two shifting drivers also made it safe to travel on the road.

 Refuelling Stops: First One near Lahti

 Our first refueling stop was just after Lahti, only about 150 kilometres from Helsinki.
-Teboil sold affordable fuel and with their membership card, we got also an extra discount.
+Teboil sold affordable fuel, and with their membership card, we also got an extra discount.

 Lunch at Jyväskylä

 After 4 hours of driving, we had our first lunch break in Jyväskylä, the city of world-famous architect Alvar Aalto.
-Jyväskylä is a medium-sized city so we had many choices of where to eat.
+Jyväskylä is a medium-sized city, so we had many choices of where to eat.
 We ended up eating street food in Restaurant Taikuri.
-The food was tasty but served portions were quite small.
+The food was tasty, but served portions were quite small.
 Since we were a little late from our driving schedule, we continued driving immediately after lunch.

 Restaurant Taikuri